benoitzohar/times/README.md

 There is no auth but a simple token is generated every time someone goes to the root url.
 This token allows the user to have it's own space on the app, however you should not consider the data you add in the app as private...

-You can use the demo tool or install it yourself on heroku, it's ready for production!
+You can use the demo tool or install it yourself on heroku, just push it!

 # USAGE